Responsibilities of Election Judges

 - You cannot be a candidate for the election in which you are serving as a judge.

 - You cannot be a judge unless you can read, write, and speak the English language understandably.

-If you are interested in becoming an election judge, please download and complete the application as a PDF.
+If you are interested in becoming an election judge, please check back soon for an online application form.
 Please feel free to call the City Clerk at (651) 322-2003 with any questions.